ckincaid17/cs106a-summer-2018/README.md

 - the lecture code ZIP is assumed to be at ```{{pathToRoot}}lectures/{{filename}}/{{filename}}.zip```

 Holidays are grayed out in the calendar and not displayed in the dropdown.
-All information is dynamically displayed from this JSON file for each lecture;
+All information is dynamically displayed from this JSON file for each lecture, including date, title, links to material, any HWs due, and any reading due;
 lectures are also numbered automatically.